Together-Java/ModernJava/src/reflection/invoke_a_method.md

 ```

 For static methods you do not need an instance of the class to invoke them.
-Instead you need to pass the class itself as the first argument to `.invoke`.
+Instead, the first argument is ignored.
+You can pass `null`.

 ```java
 import java.lang.reflect.InvocationTargetException;